JeremyBakker/Lemma/README.md

 The "Control Data" page displays the individual words, the documents in which they appear, the [normalized term frequency (adjusted for document length)](https://en.wikipedia.org/wiki/Tf%E2%80%93idf#Term_frequency_2), the [inverse document frequency](https://en.wikipedia.org/wiki/Tf%E2%80%93idf#Inverse_document_frequency_2), and the [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) values.
 Please note that all [stop words](https://en.wikipedia.org/wiki/Stop_words) have been removed

 The "Query Data" page asks for a query to analyze against the sample data.
 It will calculate the cosine similarity between the control data and the query.
+As with the control data, the program removes all stop words from the query.

 The "Chart Page" will display all the words as a scatter plot with the term frequencies as the x-axis and the inverse document frequency as the y-axis.
 Each point responds to a mouse hover and displays the relevant data in a tooltip on the left side of the screen.